Absentiy/MinecraftModLibManager/README.md

 It means that you must specify for each mod what it is.
 (Addon, Library or Normal mod)

 Future plans:
-- Show more info about mods
+- Add mod version checking
-- Improve mod adding
+- Make better ui
 - Maybe support mod updating